 Each stage of culture shock – the honeymoon stage, the frustration stage, adjustment and then acceptance all have their place in the transformation of becoming a mother.

-Did you know that babies have erratic breathing patterns?
+Did you know that newborns have erratic breathing patterns?
 Or that in the first few days they may choke, gag and stop breathing (for a few seconds) because they’re working mucus out of their lungs?
 Yeah, I sure didn’t know that.

 After experiencing these behaviors my husband and I whipped out our copy of The Baby Book and we were immediately relieved to find out our baby was in fact normal and not dying.
-Every new parent is worried about our babies dying!
+Every new parent is worried about babies dying!

 Hopefully by The Baby Book, and keeping it around as a handy reference you will be relieved that your baby is normal and not dying.